jicodes/solana-arb-bot/README.md

 ## Features

 - Fetches swap quotes from Jupiter for WSOL → USDC → WSOL.
-- Calculates potential profit and tips a portion to Jito.
+- Calculates potential profit onchain (see [program](https://github.com/jicodes/solana-arb-check)) and tips a portion to Jito.
 - Builds and signs versioned transactions using Anchor and Solana web3.
 - Sends transactions as bundles to Jito for MEV protection.
 - Runs continuously with a configurable loop interval.